 Looking for Light

 I got involved in a Facebook thread the other day that quickly turned into an ugly mess.
 At issue was an article written by a friend who lives her life with Jesus about as far outside the box as you can go.
-She’s not trying to hide it either.
+And she’s not trying to hide it.
 She knows her antics make her appear to be a heretic to most people, which is probably why she chose the name “The Daily Heretic” for her blog.
 Not surprisingly, when a friend posted an article she wrote, a few people showed up on the thread with torches and pitchforks in hand.

 So she wrote this article about her experiences with this stuff.
 And some of the people who showed up to leave comments had a field day with it.
 That evening I was reading Blake Healy’s book The Veil when I ran across this little gem: